peeter-t2/py_wiki_scripts/README.md

 This code snippet builds on https://github.com/peeter-t2/Py_Retrieve_wikipedia_course_comments and is has a rather complex work-flow to solve practical issues.

 It relies on modules "wikipedia", "re", "itertools", "_pickle", as the other script.
+Now also "mwclient" module is needed.

 It has been tested on Windows 10, and designed for Windows environments.
 Main difference between op-systems may be in character encoding, which probably makes Windows more complicated to work with.